mysqljs/mysql/Readme.md

 connection.query('USE name_of_db_that_does_not_exist');
 ```

-Note: `'error'` are special in node.
+Note: `'error'` events are special in node.
 If they occur without an attached
 listener, a stack trace is printed and your process is killed.

 **tl;dr:** This module does not want you to deal with silent failures.
 You